 But what if there is no God?

 Then everything is subjective and ultimately meaningless with no absolutes.
-There is zero meaning without a Creator and universal foundation and that cannot be established except by a divine and infinite being; hence, we need God to have any real meaning to this life or any life for that matter.
+There would be zero meaning to life without a Creator and a universal foundation which could not – cannot be established except by a divine and infinite being; therefore, we actually need God to have any real meaning to this life or any life for that matter.

 Of course the need for God does not establish or confirm that God actually exists.
 So what does?

 Well, that is a message for another 300 posts; and it is for this reason we must suspend disbelief (if just for the time being) and declare, “God exists and is intimately involved in the lives of the human-race.”
-Otherwise, this post is meaningless – And it is not!
-To know there is a God a person needs to simply read my “True Life” series to know there is something in this universe much greater than you or me.
+Otherwise, this post is meaningless to – And I declare it is not!
+To know there is a God a person needs to simply read my “True Life” series where you will come to know there is something in this universe much greater than you or me.